March 26, Monday Marathon Florida

 Yesterday, Sunday, we borrowed bikes for a short trip up the road to Home Depot.
 We want the boat to look great when we put it on the market in a few weeks (sigh!) so picked up some special cleaners, teak oil, etc. We were also looking forward to visiting with other loopers in Marathon and in the late afternoon walked a few blocks to Banana Bay Marina where a number of people who have done the Great Loop are staying.
 Our friends George and Pat are still there (we saw them a month or so ago when we drove down for a party they were hosting) and we met some others last night as well.

 Today we used to local shuttle to travel to CVS down in Big Pine Key – a lovely ride for only $1 each way.
-We worked on spiffing up the boat for a few hours and then walked again to Banana Bay where it turns out a party was going on.
+When we returned we worked on spiffing up the boat for a few hours and then walked again to Banana Bay where it turns out a party was going on.
 What a life!
-Most of the people staying in this small marina are regulars; they spend about 6 months on their boats here every year and have become good friends.
+Most of the people staying in this small marina are regulars; they spend 4-6 months on their boats here every year and have become good friends.
 It was nice to be included in their fun.